-Owning your own automotive business is both a rewarding experience with plenty of options available to what your auto business will focus on.
+Owning your own automotive business is a rewarding experience with plenty of options available to what your auto business will focus on.
 You might start up an auto parts store, a repair service, or a “quick oil change” business.
-No matter what business model you choose to follow, there will be some challenges that must be overcome along the way in order to operate a successful, profitable, and long sustainable business.
+No matter what business model you choose to follow, there will be some challenges that must be overcome along the way in order to operate a successful, profitable, and sustainable business.

 1) Auto Parts Concerns